 4 Ways to Crack a Facebook Password & How to Protect Yourself from Them

 We share our lives on Facebook.
 We share our birthdays and our anniversaries.
 We share our vacation plans and locations.
 We share the births of our sons and the deaths of our fathers.
 We share our most cherished moments and our most painful thoughts.
 We divulge every aspect of our lives.
-We even clamor to see the latest versions even before they're ready for primetime.
+Clinical psychologists have written entire books detailing the surprisingly extensive impact Facebook has on our emotions and relationships.

 But we sometimes forget who's watching.

 We use Facebook as a tool to connect, but there are those people who use that connectivity for malicious purposes.
 We reveal what others can use against us.
 They know when we're not home and for how long we're gone.
 They know the answers to our security questions.
 People can practically steal our identities — and that's just with the visible information we purposely give away through our public Facebook profile.

 The scariest part is that as we get more comfortable with advances in technology, we actually become more susceptible to hacking.
 As if we haven't already done enough to aid hackers in their quest for our data by sharing publicly, those in the know can get into our emails and Facebook accounts to steal every other part of our lives that we intended to keep away from prying eyes.

 In fact, you don't even have to be a professional hacker to get into someone's Facebook account.

 It can be as easy as running Firesheep on your computer for a few minutes.
 In fact, Facebook actually allows people to get into someone else's Facebook account without knowing their password.
 All you have to do is choose three friends to send a code to.
 You type in the three codes, and voilà — you're into the account.
 It's as easy as that.